SeleniumHQ/fluent-selenium/README.md

 FileUtils.copyFile(src, new File(pathname));
 ```

 As you can creenshots and any functions on the sub-classes of WebDriver are possible.
+There's no need to subclass FluentWebDriver to get access to WebDriver, you had it already.

 # Fluently matching/filtering over multiple elements